lonekorean/wordpress-export-to-markdown/README.md

 Converts a WordPress export file into Markdown files that are compatible with static site generators ([Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), etc.).

 Each post is saved as a separate Markdown file with frontmatter.
-Images are also downloaded and saved.
-Embedded content from YouTube, Twitter, CodePen, etc. is carefully preserved.
+Images are downloaded and saved.

 ![wordpress-export-to-markdown running in a terminal](https://user-images.githubusercontent.com/1245573/72686026-3aa04280-3abe-11ea-92c1-d756a24657dd.gif)